 In order to add a WooCommerce members-only store to your membership site, we’re going to use two plugins that are beautifully integrated, namely WooCommerce and Paid Member Subscriptions.

-Paid Member Subscriptions, on the other hand, is a membership plugin that can be set up in under 3 minutes and 4 easy steps, by using shortcodes for Member Registration, Content Restriction, and Subscription Plans.
+Paid Member Subscriptions is an intuitive membership plugin that can be set up in under 3 minutes and 4 easy steps, by using shortcodes for Member Registration, Content Restriction, and Subscription Plans.

 In order to have the features developed in this integration up and running on your site, you have to install and activate both Paid Member Subscriptions and WooCommerce:

-You can check this documentation regarding the installation and activation of both plugins.
+You can check out this documentation regarding the installation and activation of both plugins.